emark-cloud/InsiderGovernanceManipulationTrap/GUIDELINES.md

 - [ ] Responder auth allows the actual Drosera executor address(es)
 - [ ] Responder is idempotent (dedup on incident hash) — replaying the same incident is a no‑op
 - [ ] For multi‑target containment: approved targets managed via registry/allowlist, not hardcoded
+- [ ] Registry caps total targets at `MAX_TARGETS` so fan‑out gas is bounded
+- [ ] Registry uses a `_seen` insertion flag so `revoke → re‑approve` cannot duplicate a target in the array or cause duplicate downstream calls
+- [ ] Privileged roles (feeder owner, registry owner, responder admin) are deployed behind a governance multisig + timelock, not EOAs — code is governance‑*compatible*, deployment makes it governance‑*managed*

 ### Determinism & Safety
 - [ ] No randomness, no off‑chain assumptions, no `msg.sender` dependencies